 Do not undervalue the lasting damages that can result from a car accident.
 According to the National Institutes of Health, spinal cord injuries, a catastrophic type of damage, are frequently caused by motor vehicle accidents.
 Furthermore, according to the NHTSA, car accidents are the main reason for accidental deaths in the country.

 We understand that getting harmed in an Uber or Lyft accident can leave you in a difficult position, both financially and otherwise.
-If you employ one of our Uber accident attorneys in Bayonne, we will investigate your case, present a strong legal argument, and identify the responsible parties and insurance policies that you can utilize to cover your losses.
+If you employ one of our Lyft accident attorneys in Bayonne, NJ, we will investigate your case, present a strong legal argument, and identify the responsible parties and insurance policies that you can utilize to cover your losses.
 Get in contact with us today for a free, no-risk initial assessment.

 Bayonne is in Hudson County, New Jersey, and is located on a peninsula bounded to the west by Newark Bay, to the south by the Kill Van Kull, and to the east by New York Bay.